dhruvasagar/vim-open-url/README.md

   > where name is a logical name and pattern is a string that represents the
   > search url pattern, use `%s` as a placeholder for where the search term is
   > added.
+* `:OpenURLFind` to find a url ahead of the cursor on the same line and open it if found.
+  NOTE: This also moves the cursor to the url when found.

 ### VIM Mappings :